-Those credentials must be to the standards listed below!
+Those credentials should full in line with the disciplines listed below!

 Due to the chemical relationship of synergy in nutritional supplements, most highly qualified and renowned formulators possess a pharmaceutical background.
-So look for degrees in Pharmacology; experience in the pharmaceutical industry; or development of pharmaceutical medicines.
+So keep an eye open for degrees in Pharmacology; experience in the pharmaceutical industry; or development of pharmaceutical medicines.

 Here is a typical range of qualifications and experience which a professional formulator will have.